 Purpose

 This document describes the North American Network Operators Group (NANOG) regional Best Current Operational Practice (BCOP) Development Process (DP).
-The NANOG-BCOP-DP (pronounced na-nog-b-c-o-p-d-p) is the process by which current practices for the operation of the Internet, and connected networks, are documented by the NANOG community.
+The NANOG-BCOP-DP (pronounced na-nog-b-c-o-p-d-p) is the process by which current best practices for the operation of the Internet, and connected networks, are documented by the NANOG community.
 These NANOG BCOPs are developed and documented in an open, transparent, bottom-up, and on-going manner designed to yield functional documentation that is accessible to any and all.

 The NANOG-BCOP-DP requires participation from the NANOG community, and encourages all members of the community to submit appeals for new BCOPs and/or updates to existing BCOPs.
 The BCOP-DP is designed to bring forth clear, technically sound, and useful network engineering best practices, written for engineers, by engineers.
 To accomplish this goal, the NANOG-BCOP-DP charges the Board-appointed NANOG BCOP Steering Committee (BCOP-SC) as the primary facilitators of the BCOP-DP with appropriate checks and balances on its performance in that role.